helm/charts/stable/artifactory-ha/README.md

 ## Configuration

-The following tables lists the configurable parameters of the artifactory chart and their default values.
+The following table lists the configurable parameters of the artifactory chart and their default values.

 |         Parameter            |           Description             |                         Default                       |
 |------------------------------|-----------------------------------|-------------------------------------------------------|